 4. Reduced Heat Production

 When grow lights give off light energy, heat is a natural companion.
 Grow lights with a high heat output can potentially cause the grow environment to become hostile for plants, especially if the ventilation system isn’t highly effective.
 The heat can damage plant structure, cannabinoids, and ultimately lower plant health and yield.
-And so, it’s essential to choose the grow lights with minimal heat production.
+And so, it’s essential to choose grow lights with minimal heat production.
 There are high-performance grow lights with inbuilt cooling features.

 5. Safety and Reliability

-You must not overlook safety features in grow lights.
+You must not overlook the safety features in grow lights.
 They need to be easy to set up and use, with proper guidelines on every aspect of the grow light.
 Generally, quality grow lights aren’t the cheapest option.
 Substandard grow lights with a poor build and low safety features are open to various issues like malfunctioning and causing accidents.

 Types of Indoor Grow Lights